-We submitted an NDA for Zalviso in September 2013, which the FDA accepted for filing in December 2013.
-On July 25, 2014, the FDA issued a Complete Response Letter, or CRL, for the Zalviso NDA.
-The CRL contains requests for additional information on the Zalviso System to ensure proper use of the device.
+We submitted an NDA for ZALVISO in September 2013, and on July 25, 2014, the Division of Anesthesia, Analgesia, and Addiction Products, or the Division, of the FDA issued a Complete Response Letter, or CRL, for the ZALVISO NDA.
+The CRL contains requests for additional information on the ZALVISO System to ensure proper use of the device.
 The requests include submission of data demonstrating a reduction in the incidence of optical system errors, changes to address inadvertent dosing, among other items, and submission of additional data to support the shelf life of the product.
-Although there were no requests for additional clinical studies in the CRL, in March 2015, we received correspondence from the FDA stating that, in addition to the work we had performed to address the items in the CRL, a clinical study would be required to test modifications to the Zalviso device.
+In March 2015, we received correspondence from the FDA stating that, in addition to the work we had performed to address the items in the CRL, a clinical study would be required to test the modifications to the ZALVISO device and mitigations put in place to reduce the risk of inadvertent dosing/misplaced tablets.